The Wind in the Willows (1995 film): Sequel

-A miserable Toad appears in court, where he is manipulated into forfeiting his right to have a lawyer and is denounced by everyone present, including the sweep's supposed widow.
-Toad tearfully pleads guilty to all the charges, also confessing to having abandoned the search for Mole and possibly killed Ratty, which confuses the court into an uproar as they knew nothing about Toad's friends causing Toad himself to shout back at them, saying he'll report them to Satan.
-A letter from the 'Times' editor is suddenly delivered, revealing that both he and Badger vouch for Toad's good character, and the judge's butler also testifies on Toad's behalf, revealing that the sweep is still alive and reminding everyone that Toad's actions saved several lives (even if he did it by mistake).
+A miserable Toad appears in court on trial, where he is manipulated into forfeiting his right to have a lawyer and is denounced by everyone present, including the sweep's supposed widow.
+Toad tearfully pleads guilty to all the charges, also confessing to having abandoned the search for Mole and possibly killed Ratty, which confuses the court into an uproar as they knew nothing about Toad's friends causing Toad himself to have an angry outburst, saying he'll report them to The Devil.
+A letter from the editor of The Times is suddenly delivered, revealing that both he and Badger vouch for Toad's good character, and the judge's butler also testifies on Toad's behalf, revealing that the sweep is still alive and reminding everyone that Toad's actions saved several lives (even if he did it by mistake).
 Toad is acquitted of all charges and allowed to return to Toad Hall, learning before he goes that the butler knew who he was from the start.

 Badger's party is a flop, with Badger not accustomed to handling large social gatherings and everyone missing Toad.
-Toad returns to his ancestral home and, horrified to find everything ruined and missing, assumes the worst for all of his recklessness to his riverbanker friends.
-He accidentally knocks over a candle which sets the house on fire, melodramatically refusing rescue and resigning himself to a fiery death as everyone discovers what's happened.
+Toad returns to his ancestral home, horrified to find everything ruined and missing.
+In a drunken state from too much wine, Toad assumes the worst to his riverbanker friends for all of his recklessness, and accidentally knocks over a candle which sets the house on fire.
+As everyone discovers what's happened, Toad melodramatically refuses rescue and resigns himself to a fiery death.
 Ratty and Mole, however, use the tunnel under Toad Hall to get in and heroically save Toad.
-Toad is left miserable as he has no insurance and will be unable to restore Toad Hall, but the letter Ratty found solves everything - a rich American relative of Toad has died and left his vast fortune of $5,000,000 (£3,211,098 Or £392,075,383 in 2021) to Toad.
-Toad, and everyone celebrates with over joy as Toad Hall collapsed into ashes.
+Toad is broke and has no insurance to restore Toad Hall, leaving him miserable.
+The letter Ratty found solves everything - a rich American relative of Toad has died and left his vast fortune of $5,000,000 (£3,211,098 Or £392,075,383 in 2021) to Toad.
+Toad, and everyone celebrates as Toad Hall collapsed into ashes.